-Positions held: Managing Director and Lead Faciliator
+Position held: Managing Director and Lead Faciliator

 Fun fact about Sue:- “I love music and love to dance and sing, but

 “I so happy to have joined Thumbs Up as a facilitator and have been working with Thumbs Up since September 2017.
 I bring a lot of experience of working with children to the programme, having been a dance and drama teacher for many years, I also do a little bit of singing teaching too.
-I have enjoyed my few months working with Thumbs Up immensely and have adored meeting the most inspiring children, and can’t wait to see how the coming months and beyond will progress with new schools coming along all the time.
+I love working with Thumbs Up immensely and have adored meeting the most inspiring children, and can’t wait to see how the coming months and beyond will progress with new schools coming along all the time.
 In my spare time I sing with three bands – mainly in Wirral which I enjoy very much and spending time with my husband, daughter and son.
 With my drama experience, I am hoping to bring some exciting new role play activities to Thumbs Up and use this to elevate the levels of confidence and self-esteem in the children.
 I love nothing better than having a really good laugh and I am sure this fun side of me will enhance the Thumbs Up ethos of the children learning through a fun delivery of the programme and the children learning well if they are feeling happy and positive.”

-Position held: Trainee Lead Faciliator
+Position held: Lead 1:1 facilitator

 "I have worked with children for many years and schools and nurseries, and as one to one support for children with Special Educational Needs and Disabilities.
 I have a degree in Childhood and Youth studies, and as part of my studies, I chose to write a research paper investigating the provision available to support the mental health of children in primary schools.
 Sue kindly agreed to help me by allowing me to observe some of the Thumbs Up sessions.

-I was so inspired and excited by the work that Thumbs Up are doing within our schools and I am thrilled to now be a part of the team.
+I was so inspired and excited by the work that Thumbs Up are doing within our schools and I am thrilled be a part of the team.
 I feel that the increasing pressures on young people and the rise in mental health issues makes Thumbs Up an invaluable resource to empower and support children, staff and families, and I hope to be able to use my knowledge and experience to contribute to this thoroughly rewarding role.

-I have two daughters aged eight and 11, who motivate and inspire me every day, so I find the age of child that Thumbs Up is aimed towards very relatable and understand the challenges that can be faced during these formative years.
+I have two daughters aged 14 and 11, who motivate and inspire me every day, so I find the age of child that Thumbs Up is aimed towards very relatable and understand the challenges that can be faced during these formative years.

 In my spare time I love to spend family time swimming, cycling, ice skating, visiting our favourite places and watching Liverpool FC!"